bmullan91/evt-listener/README.md

 Creating an EventListener allows you to just call **off** without having to worry about saving and passing the function.
 See below for a comparison.

+##Install

+With npm, saving it as a dependency.

+    npm i evt-listener --save

 First off, they both share the same event emitter boilerplate code:

 ```js